 Natural Science and Mathematics

-GRCC defines Natural Science and Mathematics as learning, literature and experimentation concerned with laws of the natural and physical world.
+GRCC defines Natural Science as learning, literature and experimentation concerned with laws of the natural and physical world.
 Branches of science and mathematics that deal with how people measure, interpret, explain, define, hypothesize, analyze, research, apply, observe, and study the objects, phenomena, or laws of the natural and physical world.

 - Adapt and evaluate processes to find solutions to multi-step or multi-component problems.